 Lynn is University Teacher in Accounting & Finance at Glasgow University Adam Smith Business School.
 In this role she is the course coordinator for the both undergraduate honours audit course and the post-graduate audit, risk and control.
 She also teaches advanced financial accounting and international financial accounting for multi-national corporations.
 Previously, Lynn was employed with Audit Scotland, most recently as Director of Corporate Programmes & Performance, and previously Audit Scotland Director of Audit (Health), changing to Director of Audit (Local Government) from November 2006.

-Richard is an internal audit manager in Standard Life’s Internal Audit team with responsibility for leading or peer reviewing internal audits focussed on finance and governance.
-His time in Standard Life has also included a 12 month secondment to Group Finance.
-Previously, Richard has been a Financial Reporting Manager with JP Morgan Worldwide Securities Services and an Audit Director with Deloitte, Luxembourg.
+Richard works in Standard Life’s Plc Finance function.
+Prior to moving to Plc Finance, Richard was an audit manager in their Internal Audit team for 8 years where he focused on finance and governance audits.
+In addition, Richard has been a Financial Reporting Manager with JP Morgan Worldwide Securities Services and an Audit Director with Deloitte, Luxembourg.